-- To enable children to become autonomous, independent users of computing, gaining confidence and enjoyment from their activities. - To develop a whole school approach to computing ensuring continuity and progression in all strands of the computing National Curriculum. - To use computing as a tool to support teaching, learning and management across all areas of the curriculum. - To provide children with opportunities to develop their computing capabilities in all areas specified by the curriculum. - To ensure computing is used, when appropriate, to improve access to learning for pupils with a diverse range of individual needs, including those with SEND and disabilities.
+- To enable children to become autonomous, independent users of computing, gaining confidence and enjoyment from their activities. - To develop a whole school approach to computing ensuring continuity and progression in all strands of the computing National Curriculum. - To use computing as a tool to support teaching, learning and management across all areas of the curriculum. - To provide children with opportunities to develop their computing capabilities in all areas specified by the curriculum. - To ensure computing is used, when appropriate, to improve access to learning for pupils with a diverse range of individual needs, including those with SEN and disabilities. - To maximise the use of computing in developing and maintaining links between other schools, the local community including parents and other agencies.